Grevena: As part of Greece

+The town was ceded to Greece from the Ottoman Empire in 1913 after the Treaty of Bucharest that ended the Balkan Wars.

+The 1920 Greek census recorded 3,108 people in Grevena, and in 1923, before the Greek–Turkish population exchange, 200 of its inhabitants (40 families) were Muslim.
+Following the population exchange, the Muslims were transferred to Turkey and 55 families of Greek refugees had settled in their place by 1926, out of which 33 were from Western Asia Minor, 16 from Pontus, and 6 from East Thrace.
+In the 1928 Greek census, the number of refugee families was recorded at 52, making up 194 people out of the town's 3,747 inhabitants.

 Due to its small size, the town's Ottoman past, represented through a few public buildings and the homes of Muslims located in the urban centre, all disappeared during the 20th century.
 A mosque and a madrasa remained in Grevena until the population exchange; later both were destroyed.
 Another mosque existed in Grevena and was converted into a church in 1927; later it and its minaret were demolished, and the church of Agios Achillios built on the site.
 Military barracks remained until World War Two, and were later destroyed.
 The large granite fortress residence (konak) of Veli Bey was destroyed after the population exchange.

 1995 earthquake

 The earthquake that occurred in the region on 13 May 1995 was 6.6 on the Richter magnitude scale, but it caused only material damage.
 The worst hit area was the county of Ventzia.
 There were two foreshocks of lesser intensity that preceded the main earthquake by a few minutes and warned people.
 These warnings sent the population out of their houses.
 When the main earthquake came, it destroyed nearly all the houses in several villages of the Ventzia County – the houses collapsed to the ground – but all the inhabitants were outside.